shawon922/django-blog-api/README.md

-# django-blog
+# django-blog-api
-A simple blogging app using Django 1.10.
+A simple API built with "Django Rest Framework (DRF)" for "django-blog".